Niraja85/Yoga-for-All/README.md

 ### Site wide existing features
 * Navigation Bar
-    - Contains links to Home, Courses, Calender and Gallery and is responsive on all devices.
+    - The enitre navogation bar contains links to Logo, Home page, Courses, Calender and Gallery pages and is responsive on all devices.
-    - This will help users to easily navigate across different pages on all devices.
+    - This will help users to easily navigate across different pages on all devices without having to click on the 'back' button.

     ![Navigation](https://github.com/Niraja85/Yoga-for-All/blob/0db8bbe0ea6bcbfb9010f788549e6d676e32cad8/docs/readme_images/navbar.jpg)

     -Navigation menu for mobile phones has a toggle menu option which when clicked upon directs the user to all the links.

     ![Mobile-navigation](https://github.com/Niraja85/Yoga-for-All/blob/d20969efca00cd908c4ca571f3000e411c96b71c/docs/readme_images/nav-mobile.webp)